 7 Easiest Ways to Tell Whether Gold Is Real or Fake (Tests You Can Do at Home)

-Here’s how you can test gold at your home to see if the gold object you have are made of real gold or fake.
+Here’s how you can test gold at your home to see if the gold object you have is made of real gold or not.

-These 7 easiest and free testing methods work on gold coins, bars, ingots, jewelry, rings, chains, bracelets, pendants, broches…
+These 7 easiest and free home testing methods work on gold coins, bars, ingots, jewelry, rings, chains, bracelets, pendants, broches, bands, armbands, cutlery, tableware…

 #1- How to Test Gold at Home With Water?
 (Gold Float Test)